Louis-Philippe Dumoulin: NASCAR Pinty's Series

 Dumoulin has been competing in the Pinty's Series since 2009.
 He won the championship in 2014, 2018 and 2021.
 Dumoulin is partnered with WeatherTech Canada and Groupe Bellemare.
 He has renewed his sponsorship up until the 2021 season.

 Rolex Grand-Am Sports Car Series

 Dumoulin has participated in five races over four years in the Rolex Grand-Am Sports Car Series.

 Personal life

-He is the younger brother of the other racing driver: Jean-François Dumoulin.
+Dumoulin is the younger brother of the other racing driver: Jean-François Dumoulin.
 They are both sons of the other competitor: Richard Dumoulin.

 Motorsports career results

 NASCAR

 (key) (Bold – Pole position awarded by qualifying time.
 Italics – Pole position earned by points standings or practice time. * – Most laps led.)